How to Craft a Suspenseful Horror Screenplay

 - How to elevate the genre through character

 - provide tools and techniques to apply to any project.

 - connect you with other creators via a discussion board where you can discuss core concepts and share your work.

 - highlight successful screenplays in a variety of horror genres, illustrating how they move from script to screen, with opportunities to pose questions to the instructor in an open forum.
 Interaction with the instructor will take place only in the classroom.

-- recommended reading and viewing, but not requiring outside class work.
+- recommend reading and viewing, but not require outside class work.